 The Title IX Coordinator oversees Tougaloo's centralized review, investigation, and resolution of reports of sexual discrimination, sexual misconduct and retaliation and coordinates Tougaloo's compliance with Title IX.
 The Title IX coordinator can be contacted by telephone, mail, email, or in person during business or non-business hours.
-Tougaloo College's Title IX Coordinator is Dr. Linda J. Daniels, Office of the President, located in the Blackmon Administration Building, Second floor, and can be contacted at 601-977-4462 or 769-257-1552, or titleix@tougaloo.edu or ldaniels@tougaloo.edu.
+Tougaloo College's Title IX Coordinator is Sharon R. Alexander, located in the Jamerson Hall, second floor, and can be contacted at 601-977-7821 or titleix@tougaloo.edu

-The Title IX coordinator is:
+Title IX Coordinator is:

-- responsible for notifying the Tougaloo community of the Title IX Policy; - oversight of the investigation and resolution of all reports of sexual discrimination, sexual misconduct and retaliation; - knowledgeable and trained in relevant state and federal laws and Tougaloo policy and procedures;
+- responsible for notifying the Tougaloo community of the Title IX Policy; - oversight of the investigation and resolution of all reports of sexual discrimination, sexual misconduct and retaliation; - knowledgeable and trained in relevant state and federal laws and Tougaloo policy and procedures; - available to advise any individual, including a complainant, a respondent, or a third party, about the courses of action available at Tougaloo, both informally and formally; - available to provide assistance to any Tougaloo community member regarding how to respond appropriately to reports of harassment, sexual misconduct and retaliation; - responsible for oversight of sexual discrimination, sexual misconduct and retaliation training; - responsible for notifying all students, employees, applicants for admission or employment of who the Title IX Coordinator is and how to the individual can be contacted; - responsible for monitoring full compliance with all requirements and timelines specified in the complaint procedures;

-- available to advise any individual, including a complainant, a respondent, or a third party, about the courses of action available at Tougaloo, both informally and formally; - available to provide assistance to any Tougaloo community member regarding how to respond appropriately to reports of harassment, sexual misconduct and retaliation; - responsible for oversight of sexual discrimination, sexual misconduct and retaliation training; - responsible for notifying all students, employees, applicants for admission or employment of who the Title IX Coordinator is and how to the individual can be contacted; - responsible for monitoring full compliance with all requirements and timelines specified in the complaint procedures; - responsible for training Title IX Deputy Coordinators and other individuals involved in Title IX investigations; - · responsible for compiling annual and semi-annual reports; and - responsible for monitoring, supervising, and overseeing the Title IX investigation to ensure that it is conducted in accordance with the standards, procedures and timelines set forth in this policy.
+- responsible for training Title IX Deputy Coordinators and other individuals involved in Title IX investigations; - · responsible for compiling annual and semi-annual reports; and - responsible for monitoring, supervising, and overseeing the Title IX investigation to ensure that it is conducted in accordance with the standards, procedures and timelines set forth in this policy.